ialbert/genescape-central/README.md

 * Light blue nodes: These are leaf nodes (the end points of the tree) representing the most granular annotation possible.
 * White nodes: These connect the green nodes, forming the tree's structure.
 These represent the minimal ancestral nodes needed to interconnect your GO terms.

+### Default labels

+When labels are not explicitly provided an automatic node labeling will take place using two numbers separated by a slash.

 The first number indicates the count of nodes in the subtree starting from that node.

-The second number shows the total number of nodes of the original, complete annotation tree that this subtree is a part of.
+The second number shows the total number of nodes in original, complete annotation tree that this subtree is a part of.

 For example, a node labeled "16/11235" indicates there are 16 nodes in the subtree beginning at that node.